StructuralEquationModels/StructuralEquationModels.jl/docs/src/developer/optimizer.md

 # Custom optimizer types

 The optimizer part of a model connects it to the optimization backend.
-The first part of the implementation is very similar to loss functions, so we just show the implementation of `SemOptimizerOptim` here:
+The first part of the implementation is very similar to loss functions, so we just show the implementation of `SemOptimizerOptim` here as a reference:

 ```julia
 ############################################################################